olton/metro5-docs/docs/modules/query/overview.md

 Query Module is created as a replacement for jQuery, it has methods similar in name and action.
 The purpose of creating Query is to remove dependence on third-party libraries.

 ## Definition
-The Metro 5 core registers Query as a global object:
+The Metro UI core registers Query as a global object:

 ```
 globalThis.Query - Query Class